anton-tchekov/editor/README.md

 ### Abbreviations Index

-I use two (or three) letter abbreviations as a module prefix.
+Two or three letter abbreviations are used as a module prefix.
-(Work in progress)

 ```
-DONE:

 BF  = Buffer Management [buffers.c]
 TB  = Text Buffer [textbuf.c]